Adalab/bda-modulo-3-evaluacion-final-carla-caracola/01_exploration_conclusions.md

 1. There are 1864 duplicates --> Exploring the results I see that there are two appearances of the same row for 1864 rows.
 It seems that these duplicated are due to some data error. --> DECISION: KEEP THE FIRST ONLY

 2. Columns data type: las columnas 'Loyalty_number', 'year' and 'month' are numerical.
 It could be interesting having them as categorical.
-Keep in mind and change it if needed. --> DECISION: KEEP THEM AS THAY ARE
+Keep in mind and change it if needed. --> DECISION: KEEP THEM AS THEY ARE

 3. Columns name --> Change format to snake case (good practice)

 ### Analysis per column

 1. Loyalty number column
     - There are several duplicated values.
 Those that call my attention are the ones that have more than 24 appearances (more than 24 months).
 Exploring in more detail I see that there are some duplicates that looks like errors and should be removed as the example in the image below.
-However, I don't see a way to do this in a straight forward manner, and rather not to lose time with this and continue with the exam. --> DECISION: KEEP THEM AS THAY ARE
+However, I don't see a way to do this in a straight forward manner, and rather not to lose time with this and continue with the exam. --> DECISION: KEEP THEM AS THEY ARE

 ![loyalty_number_with_48_duplicates](images/loyalty_number_with_48_duplicates.png)